Mount Pleasant, Ohio

-Mount Pleasant is a village in southern Jefferson County, Ohio, United States.
+Mount Pleasant is a village in Jefferson County, Ohio, United States.
 The population was 394 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.
 Founded in 1803 by anti-slavery Quakers, the village was an early center of abolitionist activity and a well-known haven for fugitive slaves on the Underground Railroad.

 History

 Mount Pleasant was laid out in 1803.
-It was named from its scenic landscape.
+It was named for its scenic landscape.
 An early variant name was Jesse-Bobtown.
+In 1802 Nathan Updegraff of the Pennsylvanian Op den Graeff family settled north in Mount Pleasant.
+His family belonged to the 19th-century Quaker families of Ohio and produced a lot of Quaker Ministers and elders.

 In 1817, Quaker Charles Osborn established The Philanthropist, the first newspaper in the country advocating the abolition of slavery, in Mount Pleasant.
 The abolitionist James Birney would later adopt the name The Philanthropist for his anti-slavery newspaper, published in Cincinnati and distributed in New Richmond, Ohio beginning in 1836.

 In 1821, the Quaker abolitionist Benjamin Lundy started publishing The Genius of Universal Emancipation, another abolitionist newspaper, also in Mount Pleasant.
 The paper eventually moved to Baltimore, Maryland.
 Lundy's house is a National Historic Landmark.
+Nathan Updegraffs son David Benjamin Updegraff (1789–1864) was a conductor of the Underground Railroad in Mount Pleasant.

 Most of the village has been designated a historic district, the Mount Pleasant Historic District; it too is a National Historic Landmark.